Wda Świecie

 The banner/flag of the sports club that is frequently flown at matches and sometimes at training.

-Wda Świecie, known fully as Klub Sportowy Wda Świecie, is a football club based in Świecie, Poland, founded in 1957.
+Wda Świecie, known fully as Klub Sportowy Wda Świecie, is a Polish football club based in Świecie, founded in 1957.
 They currently play in group II of the III liga's fourth tier, after winning the IV liga Kuyavia-Pomerania in 2024.

 Wda has participated in three editions of the Polish Cup, but has never advanced beyond the first round.